-- Consultant fee (in lieu of or as part of the developer fee) is defined as a fee to a third party(ies) for performing tasks that a Applicant would normally perform (e.g., prepare Tax Credit Application and Ioan Application, manage local government approvals, act as Owner agent during project construction). - Certain project costs: Total cost to complete the project, minus the cost of land, developer fees, consultant fees, and project reserves.
-In the case of acquisition and rehabilitation projects, this calculation requires documentation in the appraisal for the value of the land only.
+\ Consultant fee (in lieu of or as part of the developer fee) is defined as a fee to a third party(ies) for performing tasks that a Applicant would normally perform (e.g., prepare Housing Credit Application and loan Application, manage local government approvals, act as Owner agent during project construction).

+\\ Certain project costs: Total cost to complete the project, minus the cost of land, developer fees, consultant fees, and project reserves.
+In the case of acquisition and rehabilitation projects, this calculation requires documentation in the appraisal for the value of the land separate from the building.